Miami

 All commercial and large multifamily buildings in specific zones must achieve at least LEED Silver certification.

-Miami does not have any full-time employees solely dedicated to energy code enforcement.
-The city does not require plan reviews, site inspections, or performance testing as a means of compliance verification.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
+The city requires plan reviews and site inspections to verify compliance.
 The city provides upfront support for energy code compliance by offering an ePlan review service wherein builders can ask questions and receive feedback on permits and building plans while in development.
 The city also offers a help desk during office hours for people to come in and discuss their plans.

 Commercial and multifamily benchmarking

 The city of Miami is a partner with Miami Dade County on the Building Efficiency 305 (BE305) initiative which is part of the City Energy Project.
-The program will require public and private buildings over 20K square feet to report and share publicly their energy usage data via EnergyStar Portfolio Manager.
-The city has not yet launched this program.
+Under the BE305 program, owners of multifamily and commercial buildings with 20,000 square feet or greater of floor space and 5 or more units are required to report and share publicly their energy usage data via EnergyStar Portfolio Manager.

 Incentives